timoxley/npm-tutor/chapters/npm-workshop-inspect/exercises/ls-json/Readme.md

 # npm ls

-`npm ls` can also produce json output which includes more contextual information about where dependencies came from and which semver ranges they are satisfying.
+`npm ls` can also produce JSON output which is easily machine parseable and includes more contextual information about where dependencies came from and which semver ranges they are satisfying.

 ## Task